Music of Egypt: Western classical music

-Western classical music was introduced to Egypt, and, in the middle of the 18th century, instruments such as the piano and violin were gradually adopted by Egyptians.
+Western classical music was introduced to Egypt in the middle of the 18th century, instruments such as the piano and violin were gradually adopted by Egyptians.
 Opera also became increasingly popular during the 18th century, and Giuseppe Verdi's Egyptian-themed Aida was premiered in Cairo on December 24, 1871.

 By the early 20th century, the first generation of Egyptian composers, including Yusef Greiss, Abu Bakr Khairat, and Hasan Rashid, began writing for Western instruments.
 The second generation of Egyptian composers included notable artists such as Gamal Abdelrahim.
 Representative composers of the third generation are Ahmed El-Saedi and Rageh Daoud.
 In the early 21st century, even fourth generation composers such as Mohamed Abdelwahab Abdelfattah (of the Cairo Conservatory) have gained international attention.

 Religious music in Egypt

 Religious music remains an essential part of traditional Sufi Muslim and Coptic Christian celebrations called mulids.
 Mulids are held in Egypt to celebrate the saint of a particular church or an exalted local Muslim figure.
 Muslim mulids are related to the Sufi zikr ritual.
 The Egyptian flute, called the ney, is commonly played at mulids.
 The liturgical music of the Alexandrian Rite also constitutes an important element of Egyptian music and is said to have preserved many features of ancient Egyptian music.